planetfederal/workshops/workshops/geogig/doc/source/gui/setup.rst

 Setting the repo directory
 --------------------------

 The :guilabel:`GeoGig Settings` allows us to change some general settings for working in QGIS.
 The only setting we need to concern ourselves with is the :menuselection:`Base folder for repositories`.
-Click the browse button and select the */home/boundless/geogig/gui/repos* folder and click :guilabel:`Open`.
-Since we're replaying the work we did in the command line example, keeping our repos in separate directories with make our QGIS project cleaner.
+Click the browse button and select the */home/boundless/geogig/repos* folder and click :guilabel:`Open`.

 .. figure:: img/gui_settings.png